FAQs

 If your care home fees cost more than what your local council is willing to pay, someone else can make up the difference between that figure and the home’s fee, such as a family member.

 If someone is having financial difficulties, we want to be able to help you in any way we can, whether that’s looking at different finance options or relocating you to a smaller suite inside the home.
-Speak to our team about how we can support you.

 There are different methods for paying care home fees.
 If the individual has been assessed as having eligible care needs and limited financial resources, the local authority may cover all or part of their care home fees.